theuserge/TheUserge.github.io/deployment.md

 You can set your own custom media for `.alive` command.

-Only this formats can be accepted for this Var value.
+Only these formats can be accepted for this Var value.

 1. A link to message (Only Message link)